Simonsees/Semester-Project-1/README.md

-# Semester-Project-1
-Semester Project 1 FED AUG2024
+# Preparation for semester assignment